scottvr/gtrsnipe/README.md

 E|--5-----6----1--|--3----1----0----1|--5-------------|----------------|
 ```

-Transcribing a bass part will work; the mapper will transpose to guitar notes and display on six strings
+Transcribing a bass part will work; the mapper will transpose to guitar notes and display on six strings:
 ```
 $ gtrsnipe SmellsLikeTeenSpirit.mid --track 6 teenspirit-bass.tab --no-articulations --nudge 14
 Converting 'SmellsLikeTeenSpirit.mid' (mid) to 'teenspirit-bass.tab' (tab)...